 Water truly is life.
 Safe water is critical for preventing diarrheal disease as well as pneumonia, and good health is simply not possible without it.

-But safe drinking water still eludes more than 780 million people.
-If everyone had access to safe water, almost 90 percent of diarrheal deaths could be prevented.1
+But safe drinking water still eludes more than 780 million people, causing hundreds of thousands of preventable deaths from diarrhea.1

 While there is still much to be done, 2012 brought good news in safe water: The United Nations announced that the global Millennium Development Goal to halve the number of people without safe drinking water has been met.
 Since 1990, more than 2 billion people have gained access to improved drinking water sources.2